China says two U.S. citizens arrested in September have been released on bail

 Schools and lawyers say that under the crackdown authorities have increased scrutiny of visa documentation.
 In China, foreigners are required to hold a bachelor degree to obtain a work visa, though the rules are not widely enforced.

-Crowdfunding pages for Peterson and Harlan posted on a China Horizons’ social media site note that they helped U.S. college students acquire visas to teach English in China.
+Crowdfunding pages for Petersen and Harlan posted on a China Horizons’ social media site note that they helped U.S. college students acquire visas to teach English in China.

 “Because of increasing political and economic problems between the U.S. and China, we are no longer able to send teachers to China safely,” said the company in a social media post, adding that it planned to close the business by the end of October.